 - Assets Under Management: $1.8 billion

-This preferred share ETF has the investment objective of providing dividend income, at the same time, preserving capital for its investors.
+This preferred share ETF has the investment objective of providing dividend income and, at the same time, preserving capital for its investors.
 They aim to achieve this goal through investments primarily focused on preferred shares provided by Canadian companies.
 They are also an incorporated exchange-traded fund in Canada.

-Horizons Active Preferred Share ETF also potentially invest in preferred shares from US-based companies, with fixed income securities between Canada- and US-based issuers, including other income-generating assets.
+Horizons Active Preferred Share ETF also potentially invests in preferred shares from US-based companies, with fixed-income securities between Canada- and US-based issuers, including other income-generating assets.

 They also make potential investments in equity securities and index participation-issued ETF units in Canada.
 Finally, as much as it possibly can, this ETF seeks to hedge its non-Canadian dollar currency exposure to the Canadian dollar all the time.

 They are an ETF actively managed, not seeking to replicate the performance of any underlying reference benchmark.
 They are also designed for performance tracking of the Canadian preferred share market.
 As a result, the composition of this ETF’s portfolio can drastically vary in materials from that of the Index from the constituent issuers and weightings.